TheDigitalCatOnline/blog_source/pelican/content/flask-project-setup-tdd-docker-postgres-and-more-part-2.markdown

 ## Updates

-2020-07-13 [Vlad Pavlichek}(https://github.com/Alladin9393) found and fixed a typo in the post, where `manage.py` was missing the extension `.py`.
+2020-07-13 [Vlad Pavlichek](https://github.com/Alladin9393) found and fixed a typo in the post, where `manage.py` was missing the extension `.py`.
 Thanks Vlad!

+2020-12-22 I reviewed the whole tutorial and corrected several typos

 ## Feedback